ethereum-optimism/optimism-tutorial/hardhat/README.md

    At this point you need to wait until the `docker-compose build` ends, if it hasn't yet, and then run `cd ~/optimism/ops ; docker-compose up`.

-4. Test the contract on Optimstic Ethereum.
+4. Test the contract on Optimistic Ethereum.
 Hardhat will recognize it has not been compiled and compile it for you.

    ```sh
    npx hardhat --network optimistic test